What we saw during Tuesday’s Seahawks training camp

 Eskridge getting closer to returning

-Talking about injuries may not always be Carroll’s favorite thing.
+Talking about injuries might not always be Carroll’s favorite thing.
 But he was happy to Tuesday since he said there could be good news on the horizon for the team’s second-round pick in the 2021 draft.
 Dee Eskridge remains on the Physically Unable to Perform list with a toe issue and will have to be taken off that list before he can practice.
-But Carroll said last week that new shoes have helped and he reiterated that on Tuesday.
+But Carroll said last week that new shoes have helped and he reiterated that Tuesday.

 “He had a really good day again,’’ Carroll said.
 “This was the fifth day in a row of him running and conditioning without any problems.
 That’s a really good sign.
 We’re trying to make sure because he has not been able to run in a conditioning manner over the offseason like we would like.
 We’re trying to make sure he’s in good shape, and so once he’s back out here he can sustain.
-It’s all very positive and he’s going in the right direction.”
+It’s all very positive, and he’s going in the right direction.”

 Another Fuller stands out

 Penny Hart remained out of practice Tuesday after suffering an ankle injury Sunday, which meant two of the team’s top five or six receivers were sidelined.
-But assuming Eskridge can return soon and that Hart’s injury is not significant, the battle for the third receiver spot could become a lot more interesting.
+But assuming that Eskridge can return soon and that Hart’s injury is not significant, the battle for the third receiver spot could become a lot more interesting.

 One player who stood out Tuesday in getting a few more snaps with the receiving depth a little thin was former UW standout Aaron Fuller.
 Fuller had two touchdown catches — one each from Russell Wilson and Geno Smith — during red zone periods.